ayazhankadessova/python-bit/README.md

 Oct 20

+- [x] Change the background of the toast
+- [x] How can teacher see the progress -> api send smth to session-view and session view emits smth to socket
+- [ ] Created weekly progress table

+Oct 21

 - [ ] Remove "Run Code"
-- [ ] Change the background of the toast
-- [ ] How can teacher see the progress -> api send smth to session-view and session view emits smth to socket
+- [ ] Add refresh button and use weekly updates ! what can i use it for?

 What to ask?